shijiltv/CS-VTU-Lab-Manual/VTU/Sem7/WP_Lab/WP_Lab.md

 ![input_1](12_1.png)
 ![input_2](12_2.png)
 ![output](12_3.png)

-## 1. Develop and demonstrate a XHTML file that includes JavaScript script for the following problems:
+<DIV style='page-break-after:always'></DIV>## 1.
+Develop and demonstrate a XHTML file that includes JavaScript script for the following problems:
 ### a) Input: A number n obtained using prompt
 ### Output: The first n Fibonacci numbers
 ### b) Input: A number n obtained using prompt